3 Days in Blue Ridge, Georgia

 Appalachian Promise is a great 3 bedroom, 3.5 bath option with fantastic amenities (3 decks, a hot tub, pool table, and a secluded, wooded setting).
 After checking in, drive over to your cabin and relax for a bit after your long drive or flight.
 Take in the gorgeous views from the decks or enjoy a soak in the hot tub.
 After a bit of R&R, head over to Blue Ridge’s historic downtown (about a 20 minute drive) for an easy night of dining and shopping.

 6:00pm – Take a walk around beautiful historic Main Street.
 As you enjoy a leisurely walk back in time, you will notice dozens of charming restaurants, pubs, and shops.
 Harvest on Main is a great choice for your first dinner.
 Here you will find a charming rustic setting and a cozy outdoor patio to relax and unwind.
 The lodge style design is fitting for the area, complimenting your cabin vacation perfectly.
-Servers are friendly and professional, which is a great start to any vacation.
+Servers are friendly and professional, which is always a great start to any vacation.

 After dinner be sure to check out a few shops.
 There are lots of great choices, including The Bear Store (check out their selection of rustic cabin themed decor and festive Blue Ridge souvenirs).
 Pet lovers should also check out Love Dogs and Cats Too, a specialty pet retailer with plenty of treat options to bring home to your canine and feline companions.

 7:00am – Get up early and enjoy a cup of coffee on the lovely deck.
 Summertime temps are usually quite enjoyable during the early hours.
 Plus, the deck is shaded.
 Get dressed for your hike.
 Do wear proper workout apparel and hiking shoes.